 - JumpCloud LDAP* - The user will no longer be able to authenticate via LDAP, or exist in the LDAP instance.
 Existing session behavior will be subject to the functionality of the application being used.

-Group of Users Bindings
+User Group Bindings

-- GSuite*, Office 365*, JumpCloud LDAP* - All users in the group will be have access revoked in the manner explained for direct binding above.
+- GSuite*, Office 365*, JumpCloud LDAP* - All users in the group will have access revoked in the manner explained for direct binding above.
 Groups unbound from LDAP will no longer be presented in the LDAP instance.